farazshaikh/d1/README.md

 Diagram references: SVM [3]; Consensus [5][6]; Indexer [2].

-**Key Takeaway**: D1 is not just a bridge — it is a programmable Layer 1 ecosystem that extends Duplex’s security with SVM’s composability.
+**Key Takeaway**: D1 is not just a bridge — it is a programmable Layer 1 ecosystem that extends DPLX’s security with SVM’s composability.

 ---